-No matter how surreal the explanations you’ve heard about college are, whether stories from the people you know or what you’ve seen on TV, there’s a lot to unpack when you start, both literally and figuratively.
+No matter how surreal the explanations you’ve heard about college are, there’s a lot to unpack when you start, both literally and figuratively.

-One of the best parts about college is that you get to make it your own unique experience.
-But there are a few universals about the college experience that can help you make the most of these next few years of your life.
+One of the best parts about college is that you get to make it your own experience.
+But there are a few universals about college life that can help you make the most of these next few years.

 Biggest Things to Consider when Starting College

 You Control Your Schedule Now

 You’ll have a lot more say in your schedule, but that makes for more responsibility.
 Plan ahead and stick to your commitments.
 No one will be there to make sure you get out the door on time in the morning.